pycharles/charliechat/charliechat-api/journal-md/2025-09-18-minimal-viable-product-achievement.md

 # MVP Achieved

-> Big news, the MVP is ready to share!
-I focused on building, not journaling.
-I planned to write daily notes.
-I kept coding instead.
-I will backfill short entries below.
+> 🚀 The MVP is ready to share!
+I focused on building instead of journaling being heads-down coding, shipping and solving problems.
+The result is something I am proud to put in front of others.
+I will backfill short entries to capture the journey.

 ## Announcement
 The MVP is live and ready for feedback.
 I still have plenty of TODOs.
 I will ship improvements in small batches.
-I want real input before I polish the small stuff.
+I want real input before I polish the small stuff, please try it out and tell me what you think.

-## Costs
+## Costs So Far
-$1.20 total for the week.
+**Total spend:** **$1.20 for the entire week.**
 I kept AWS costs tight with deliberate choices and strict limits.
-I will post a detailed cost breakdown soon.
-Interestingly, my two highest costs were DNS hosting ($0.50/month per zone — I could have left this with my registrar) and Amazon Lex, which I ultimately removed in favor of handling all logic in Lambda.
+A detailed cost breakdown is coming soon, but interestingly the two biggest costs were:

+- **DNS Hosting:** $0.50/month per zone (I could have left this with my registrar)
+- **Amazon Lex:** Which I ultimately removed in favor of handling all logic in Lambda

 &nbsp;
 &nbsp;